metabase/docs.metabase.github.io/README.md

 ##### `cleanup_cloud_docs.clj`

-Cloud docs have been moved into the main repo!
-This script makes sure they only land in latest.
-Why?
-Because cloud always runs the latest version of Metabase.
+Makes sure the Cloud docs are only in the latest docs, as the cloud docs aren't versioned.

 ##### `sync_repo.clj`